 What Is the Nordic Diet and Is It Healthy?

-Move over, Mediterranean diet; there's a new regional diet in town.
-The Nordic diet has been gaining popularity recently.
-It holds great promise for helping with weight loss and other health issues, but it's important to understand how this eating style works before you dive in and try it for yourself.
-Here, we break down what the Nordic diet is, what a typical day of eating Nordic looks like and what the science says.
+You may have heard of the Mediterranean diet and some of the health benefit associated with its staple foods such as whole grains, fruits, vegetables, healthy fats and lean proteins.
+Another similar diet called the Nordic diet has also been gaining popularity recently.
+It holds great promise for helping with weight loss and other health issues like high cholesterol and high blood sugar, but it's important to understand how this eating style works before you dive in and try it for yourself.
+Here, we break down what the Nordic diet is, what you can eat on the Nordic diet and what the science says about its healthfulness.

 What is the Nordic diet?

 The Nordic diet is inspired by the eating habits of several Nordic countries: Denmark, Iceland, Finland, Norway and Sweden.
 This region is influenced largely by what its unique location has to offer, and the traditional diet includes:

 - Root vegetables and other produce that grows better in colder temperatures